 The bartender’s upgrade to the master syrup.
-Demerara sugar’s retained molasses contributes toffee and caramel notes that layer beneath black cardamom’s camphor-smoke — producing a richer, more complex sweetener for spirit-forward cocktails.
+Demerara sugar’s retained molasses contributes toffee and caramel notes that layer beneath black cardamom’s camphor-smoke — producing a richer, more complex sweetener for spirit-forward cocktails that craft bars charge $18 a pour for.

-🥃 Old Fashioned🍸 Manhattan🥃 Sazerac🍹 Dark Rum Cocktails☕ Coffee
+🥃 Old Fashioned🍸 Manhattan🥃 Sazerac🍹 Dark Rum Cocktails☕ Irish Coffee

 5 minPrep